mapircamera/Kernel/kernel-sensors/sensor-rotation.md

 # Sensor Rotation

-We offer two FPC ribbons to connect the Kernel sensor board to the main camera stack: "straight" and 90 degrees "rotated".
+We offer two different FPC ribbons to connect the Kernel sensor board to the main camera stack: "straight" and 90 degrees "rotated".
 This allows the sensor board to be rotated 90 degrees if desired.

 [INSERT PHOTOS OF FPC RIBBONS]